conduktor/conduktor-coding-challenge/README.md

 We're constantly hiring:

-- Software Engineers familiar with the Apache Kafka ecosystem (developers & ops), who know how to code on the JVM (Kotlin/Scala, a bit of Java), with a interest for smart UI/UX.
+- Software Engineers, familiar with the Apache Kafka ecosystem (as Developers & Ops) and the JVM (Kotlin/Scala, a bit of Java), with an interest for smart UI/UX.
+- Fullstack Developers, familiar with the front-ends stacks (Vue, React), and the JVM for the backends (Micronaut in Java, and another ones in Scala), with an interest for smart UI/UX.

 More details about the jobs and the company here: https://www.conduktor.io/jobs/